FRESH PHOTOS...More names

 at 937 Beverly Glen."

-still receiving wonderful information and photos from Jean-Marc.
+received a lot of wonderful information and photos from Jean-Marc.

 one and a half minutes.
 When I came out of a coma three hours later,